RandomGuyJCI/RDGameplayPatches/README.md

 **Make sure you use the x86 version!** RD is x86 so the x64 version of BepInEx will not work.
 2. Unzip the file into your RD folder.
 You should have a `winhttp.dll`, `doorstop_config.ini`, and `BepInEx` folder next to Rhythm Doctor.exe.
 3. Launch RD once to generate BepInEx files.
 4. Download the latest version of the mod from [here](https://github.com/RandomGuyJCI/RDGameplayPatches/releases).
-It should be named `vx.x.x.zip`.
+It should be named `RDGameplayPatches_1.x.x.zip`.
 5. Unzip the file you downloaded into your Rhythm Doctor installation folder.
 You should now have a file at `BepInEx/Plugins/RDGameplayPatches/RDGameplayPatches.dll`.
 6. Configure the plugin as needed in `BepInEx/config/com.rhythmdr.gameplaypatches.cfg`.
 7. Launch the game, and the plugin should automatically enable.